KannonZenetism/zenetism-field-physics/zenetism/MP01_Emanation_Architecture_Ch1-3.md

 Before motion,
 they were unstruck tones—
-two voices braided in a single silent chord.
+two voices held in a single silent chord.

 One turned inward.
 One turned outward.